+'''

+"target_cluster":

-"target\cluster": "clusterName"
+"clusterName"

+'''

 With this setting, MySQL Router directs traffic from applications to the specified cluster in the InnoDB ClusterSet deployment, whether it is currently in the role of the primary cluster or a replica cluster.
 If the target cluster is currently the primary cluster, MySQL Router opens the write port and applications can write to the instance.
 If the target cluster is currently a read-only replica cluster, MySQL Router allows only read traffic, and denies write traffic.
-If this situation changes due to a switchover or failover to or from the target cluster, MySQL Router changes the permitted request types accordingly.
+If this situation changes due to a switchover or failover to or from the target cluster.
+MySQL Router changes the permitted request types accordingly.
 This mode is useful if an application makes only read requests, which can be made on a replica cluster, and you want to keep that traffic routed to a local cluster.
-Note that the cluster name is case sensitive.
+Note that the cluster name is case sensitive

-''' "invalidated_cluster_policWith this setting, when a cluster is marked as INVALIDATED, as part of the InnoDB ClusterSet deployment, and cannot receive writes.
+"invalidated_cluster_policWith this setting, when a cluster is marked as INVALIDATED. "drop_all"

+MySQL Router disallows both read and write traffic to it from applications.
+A cluster in this state is not currently functioning at all as part of the InnoDB ClusterSet deployment, and cannot receive writes.
 It might be a former primary cluster that was marked as invalidated during an emergency failover process, or a replica cluster that was marked as invalidated because it was unreachable or unavailable at the time of a failover or during a controlled switchover.
 This setting is the default for the global policy and for individual MySQL Router instances.